Saira Rao: Pro-Palestine activism and accusations of antisemitism

-In 2023, during the Israel-Hamas war, the Creative Artists Agency severed ties with Rao after she referred to Israelis as "bloodthirsty genocidal ghouls" who are so "obsessed with land and power and money that you murder newborns to obtain this STUFF".
+In 2023, during the Gaza war, the Creative Artists Agency severed ties with Rao after she referred to Israelis as "bloodthirsty genocidal ghouls" who are so "obsessed with land and power and money that you murder newborns to obtain this STUFF".
 She claimed that "the vast majority of white Americans are pro-genocide", as is the CAA itself, for failing to condemn what she alleges is the ongoing genocide of Palestinians.

-Rao received attention for a post on X/Twitter in which she attacked TIME Magazine for naming Taylor Swift as its Person of the Year; Rao accused the magazine of "White nonsense, white violence, white love of Black and brown genocide" for selecting Swift, who Rao alleged would be able to singlehandedly stop the genocide of Palestinians with one Instagram post, but chooses not to.
+Rao received attention for a post on X/Twitter in which she attacked Time magazine for naming Taylor Swift as its Person of the Year; Rao accused the magazine of "White nonsense, white violence, white love of Black and brown genocide" for selecting Swift, who Rao alleged would be able to singlehandedly stop the genocide of Palestinians with one Instagram post, but chooses not to.

 In 2024, Rao alleged on X/Twitter that Zionist medical professionals pose a threat to Black and Muslim patients.
 Rao's tweet was condemned as antisemitic by Knesset member Ahmad Tibi, former cable news pundit Mehdi Hasan, and sociologist Philip N. Cohen, but was defended by anti-racist activist Bree Newsome, professor of hospital medicine at the University of California San Francisco Rupa Marya, and German-Palestinian film director Lexi Alexander.
-Jewish publication The Forward compared the post to the Doctors' plot, a state-sponsored propaganda campaign in the Soviet Union alleging that a cabal of Jewish doctors were trying to assassinate Soviet officials.
+Zionist publication The Forward compared the post to the Doctors' plot, a state-sponsored propaganda campaign in the Soviet Union alleging that a cabal of Jewish doctors were trying to assassinate Soviet officials.